ArnavPathela/Python-Lab/Project/Project_Report.md

 3. Technologies Used

 	•	Flask: Used as the main web framework to route HTTP requests and manage backend functionality.

 	•	Flask-SQLAlchemy: Simplified database interactions and ORM management for journal entries.

-	•	HTML/CSS: For creating a responsive front-end interface.
+	•	HTML: For creating a responsive front-end interface.

 	•	Jinja2: Template engine used within Flask to dynamically render HTML content.

 	•	Bootstrap: Provided the CSS framework for responsive and professional UI design.

 	•	SQLite: Used as the database solution for managing journal data, user information, and session states.

 4. Features